Know your Royal Ranthambore BT Golf venue: Oxford Golf Resort

-The venue of the seventh and final leg of Royal Ranthambore Business Today Golf 2024-25 is the Phil Ryan-designed Oxford Golf Resort on the outskirts of Pune.
-Sited in a bowl-shaped layout in the Sahyadri Hills, it is one of the more intriguing tracks on offer in the country and a fitting stage for the concluding event of Business Today Golf’s silver jubilee edition.
+The venue of the fifth Royal Ranthambore Business Today Golf 2023-24 leg is the Phil Ryan-designed Oxford Golf Resort on the outskirts of Pune that sits in a bowl-shaped layout in the Sahyadri Hills and is one of the more intriguing tracks on offer in the country.

 In all, the 18 holes and the attendant development – clubhouse, driving range, hotel and chalets –are laid out over 136 acres, and include four water-bodies and a connecting creek that weekend golfers need to watch out for.
 Precision in shot-making particularly off the tee is highly advisable so swap accuracy for distance and you will reap the benefits on the superbly-maintained fairways and greens.